 We are not permitted to commercialize, market, promote or sell any product candidate in the United States without obtaining marketing approval from the FDA.
 Foreign regulatory authorities impose similar requirements.
 The time required to obtain approval by the FDA and comparable foreign regulatory authorities is unpredictable, typically takes many years following the commencement of clinical trials and depends upon numerous factors, including the type, complexity and novelty of the product candidates involved.
 In addition, approval policies, regulations or the type and amount of clinical data necessary to gain approval may change during the course of a product candidate's clinical development and may vary among jurisdictions, which may cause delays in the approval or the decision not to approve an application.
+Additionally, regulatory authorities may grant emergency use authorizations permitting distribution and sale of products prior to full approval and later withdraw such authorizations.
+For example, in April 2021 the FDA revoked the emergency use authorization that had been granted in December 2020 to Eli Lily for bamlanivimab as a single agent for the treatment of mild to moderate COVID-19 in adult and certain pediatric patients.

 Regulatory authorities have substantial discretion in the approval process and may refuse to accept any application or may decide that our data are insufficient for approval and require additional preclinical, clinical or other studies.
 Although we believe that our ongoing and planned Phase 2 and Phase 3 clinical trials of AT-527 in patients with mild or moderate COVID-19, if successful, may enable us to submit an NDA seeking approval of AT-527 for the treatment of mild or moderate COVID-19, there is no guarantee that the FDA will agree with any strategy we may propose.
 We have not submitted an NDA for, or obtained regulatory approval of, any product candidate.
 We must complete additional preclinical or nonclinical studies and clinical trials to demonstrate the safety and efficacy of our product candidates in humans to the satisfaction of the regulatory authorities before we will be able to obtain these approvals, and it is possible that none of our existing product candidates or any product candidates we may seek to develop in the future will ever obtain regulatory approval.
 Applications for our product candidates could fail to receive regulatory approval for many reasons, including but not limited to the following: